Our last day is Friday 19th December for the Christmas break, and we will be back in the office on 5th January 2026!

 The transformation can be remarkable, what was once an uncomfortable space becomes a proper extension of your home that you can use all year round.

-At Lifestyle Windows, we offer three high-quality solid roof systems, each with its strengths.
+At Lifestyle Windows, we offer a range of styles in three high-quality solid roof systems, each with its strengths.
 All can be installed as part of a new conservatory or as a replacement for an existing roof.

 Icotherm roofs use a sustainable timber construction that offers natural insulation properties.
 Unlike some systems that use metal frameworks, the timber core of an Icotherm roof provides excellent thermal performance with U-values as low as 0.15W/m²K.